 Hydrogen is stored at 200 bar pressure in compressed gas tanks.
 Storage duration equal to 1 day of hydrogen production at maximum power rating is assumed while the maximum storage level must not exceed 90% of tank's capacity.
 Furthermore, hydrogen boil-off during operation and storage can lead to significant losses of up to 1% per day (18).
 These losses are assumed to be included in the raw material conversion factor of Haber-Bosch process which is set equal to 99%.
-Regarding capital expenditure (CAPEX) for largescale hydrogen storage in compressed tanks (4,500 to 50,000 tonnes), several values are mentioned in the literature ranging from 400 to 1,200 £/kgH2.
-Especially for a compressed storage tank at 200 bars 546 £/kgH2 is used, Moreover, the fixed annual operating costs are set to 1% of the total CAPEX.
-Variable operational cost, such as electricity, do not occur for pressurised storage as addition reliquification or refrigeration requirement do not apply.19
+Regarding capital expenditure (CAPEX) for largescale hydrogen storage in compressed tanks (4,500 to 50,000 tonnes), several values are mentioned in the literature ranging from 400 to $1,200 \pm kgH_2$.
+Especially for a compressed storage tank at 200 bars 546 \pm /kgH2 is used.
+Moreover, the fixed annual operating costs are set to 1% of the total CAPEX.
+Variable operational cost, such as electricity, do not occur for pressurised storage as addition reliquification or refrigeration requirement do not apply.19 efficiency.
+The assumed value is set based on a range of 2 to 7 kWh/kgH2 electrical consumption and assuming a high efficiency of the compression system.19